How To Care For and Fertilize Pepper Plants For Big Harvests

 If iron is not available to pepper plants, chlorosis will result.
 The symptoms of iron deficiency appear on the youngest, newest leaves and present as pale yellow or white between the leaf veins.

 You can add chelated iron powder or blood meal directly to the soil to add iron.
-You can also add organic fertilizer or your own homemade compost, as long as the iron content is high enough.
+You can also add organic fertilizer or homemade compost if the iron content is high enough.

-Another option is to add iron sulfate in liquid form by foliar spraying the plant leaves.
+Another option is adding liquid iron sulfate by foliar spraying the plant leaves.

-A woman's hands filling a watering can with liquid fertilizer.
+A gardener's hands filling a watering can with liquid fertilizer.
 Two pots of small pepper seedlings are on either side of the image.

 Magnesium Sulfate

-Peppers ( Capsicum spp) suffering from magnesium deficiency may display leaf curling, yellowing of the leaves between veins, stunted growth, or lessened sweetness in the fruit
+Peppers suffering from magnesium deficiency may display leaf curling, yellowing of the leaves between veins, stunted growth, or lessened sweetness in the fruit.

 1. Amend The Soil with Compost Yearly